dtrace4linux/rss/README.md

   $ make

-  It will create a frame-buffer renderer and draw the real JPG image.
-(JPG only so far, not GIF or PNG).
+  It will create a frame-buffer renderer and draw the real JPG or PNG image.

   The script "pexels.pl" can be used to acquire random stock images from http://pexels.com, but you need an API key to do this.
 Or,